warnera21/ECE411-Fall2020Practicum/README.md

 # ECE411-Fall2020Practicum
 This project is based in adding security and ease of access trough a door using Facial Recognition and RFID technologies.
-The implementation of keeping track of how many (Authorized) people go inside/out of a building is an extra feature that can aid with companies enforcing distancing strategies for COVID purposes.
+The implementation of keeping track of how many (Authorized) user go inside/out of a building is an extra feature that can aid with companies enforcing distancing strategies for COVID purposes.

-### TEAM 8:
+### TEAM 8: Hamed AlSaegui, Anthony Warner, Josh Pradera, Tamar Stigler-Flores.
-   ### Hamed AlSaegui
-   ### Anthony Warner
-   ### Josh Pradera
-   ### Tamar Stigler-Flores

 ### Arduino Code